parth-koli67/cloud-native-gcp-deployment/README.md

 - `gke-cluster/` – GKE provisioning
 - `iam/` – IAM roles and service accounts

-Each module is written to be reusable across environments.
+Each module is written to be reusable across environments, and follows the root and calling modules structure with GCS buckets mapped as the backend to store and maintain the terraform states across the whole project.

 ---